ptsteadman/notebook/log.md

 Last night was pretty awful.
 The playbook I've been using since 2012ish seems to have a single big flaw.
 I'm looking forward to going back to Buffalo on Tuesday.

+### Wednesay, November 23rd

+I'm at home in Buffalo.
+Pleasant, about to pick my sister and her boyfriend up from the airport.
+FC turned out to be even more of a shitshow.
+But I'm hoping it's almost over.
+PHCS is going well, pretty interested in data engineering overall, it seems like an area where there's some real opportunity.

+Feel good about the clothes that Alina helped me pick out.
+I think that now it's probably important to *actually* have a number of different ways of presenting myself.
+It's a product of networked individualism.
+There are four individuals I can think of now: 1) artist/writer, 2) american guy, 3) millennial CEO, 4) programmer.
+I think I need to be able to look, act, and think like a good example of these four types to accomplish what I want.
+This feels like a somewhat childish way of thinking, but there's a necessity and I have the resources.

+### Thursday, November 24th

+Nice Thanksgiving.
+Made some progress on Slack invite thing.
+That will be nice.
+Not sure how to make it clear for the user.

+Want to do some writing.